Glenn Altschuler received his PhD in American History from Cornell in 1976 and has been an administrator and teacher at the university since 1981.

 From 2009 to 2013, Professor Altschuler also served as vice president for university relations, with responsibilities for articulating and overseeing strategies related to communications, government relations, and land grant affairs.

-Glenn Altschuler is the author or coauthor of ten books and more than one thousand essays and reviews.
-His latest book, coauthored with Isaac Kramnick, is Cornell: A History, 1940-2015.
+Glenn Altschuler is the author or coauthor of 11 books and more than one thousand essays and reviews.
+His latest book, coauthored with Faust F. Rossi, is Ten Great American Trials: Lessons in Advocacy.
 In addition to his books and publications in scholarly journals, he has written for American Heritage Magazine, The Australian, The Baltimore Sun, Barron’s Financial Weekly, The Boston Globe, The Chronicle of Higher Education, The Florida Courier, Inside Higher Education, The Jerusalem Post, The Kansas City Star, The Los Angeles Times, The Minneapolis Star Tribune, The Moscow Times, The New York Observer, The Philadelphia Inquirer, The Pittsburgh Post-Gazette, The Portland Oregonian, The San Francisco Chronicle, Tulsa World, NPR’s Books We Like, CNN.com, and Forbes.com.
 His op-eds and book reviews appear regularly on The Huffington Post, Psychology Today, and The Conversation US.
 The National Book Critics Circle has cited his work as "exemplary."
 Psychology Today has featured it as "essential reading."
 For four years he wrote a column for the Education Life section of the New York Times.
 From 2002-2005 he was a regular panelist on national and international affairs for the WCNY television program The Ivory Tower Half Hour.Read more about Professor Altschuler’s writing in Articles, Books, Essays, Reviews, and Reviews in Scholarly Journals.

 Professor Altschuler has won several awards for teaching and undergraduate advising at Cornell.
 He is the recipient of the Clark Teaching Award, the Donna and Robert Paul Award for Excellence in Faculty Advising, the Kendall S. Carpenter Memorial Award for Outstanding Advising, and the 2006 Stephen H. Weiss Presidential Fellowship for effective, inspiring and distinguished teaching of undergraduate students.